tugcecalisir/Differental-Equations/README.md

 ### Overview

 In the study of differential equations, selecting an appropriate numerical solver is crucial, as each solver has its own strengths and weaknesses depending on the specific characteristics of the system being analyzed.
-For the Hénon-Heiles system, we explored three different solvers: `Tsit5()`, a stiff solver, and Julia's default solver, to understand their performance and suitability for our problem.
+For the Hénon-Heiles system, three different solvers were explored: `Tsit5()`, a stiff solver, and Julia's default solver, to understand their performance and suitability for our problem.

 ### Tsit5() Solver